Last updated on 31st May 2024

 By keeping everything in one place you can eliminate the risk of losing important information, and in doing so, eliminate the risk of asking your clients to repeat themselves or re-send files.

-With Project.co, all communication is kept centrally on the Discussions tab.
-Here, both your team and the client can view every single communication (dated and time-stamped) that has happened throughout the entire project:
+With Project.co, all communication is kept centrally.
+And all communications happen via the Discussions tool.
+Here, both your team and the client can view every single comment or message (dated and time-stamped) that has happened throughout the entire project:

-Files can also be added here (or via the Files tab) to keep those all in one place too.
+Files can also be added here (or via the Files tool) to keep those all in one place too.

 6. Facilitate real-time collaboration